JessicaGarson/NYU-Python-Capstone/Nov29th/about.md

 # Pair Programming
 We're going to pair up and you will write code for a project that's not yours.
 Halfway through we'll switch.

-# Presentations of the Code we Worked on Tonight
+# Presentations From Pair Programing
 We'll do a 5 minute presentations for each pair about the code we wrote together.

 # What Worked?